NotAgainSU: Timeline of events

-The occupation continued through the extended spring break during the COVID-19 pandemic.
-On March 18, 2020, the sit-in ended after a virtual meeting between organizers and university officials; the parties announced agreement on the demand framework, and classes moved online for the remainder of the semester.
+The occupation continued through a spring break that the university extended in response to the COVID-19 pandemic.
+The sit-in ended on March 18, 2020, after 31 days, when organizers held a virtual meeting with university officials to confirm commitments on their revised demands; the university had announced that classes would move online for the remainder of the semester.